President Emeritus, West Virginia University

 Professor Hardesty is a frequent speaker on subjects related to the legal profession, higher education and leadership.
 He and his wife, Susan, are co-authors of Leading the Public University, Essays, Speeches and Commentary, published for West Virginia University by the WVU Press (2007).
 He has facilitated retreats and other meetings of boards and community groups for over three decades.

 Susan Hardesty, a former teacher, served as the founder of the Mountaineer Parents Club, a parent and student advocacy organization that grew to 17,000 members under her leadership, and now enrolls 22,000 parents.
 She served a member of the board of directors of the National Association of State Universities and Land Grant Colleges.
 Mrs. Hardesty is widely recognized for her advocacy on behalf of the parents of college age students.
 The Hardestys have two adult children, each of whom is a graduate of WVU and its College of Law.
-They have one grandchild.
+They have two grandchildren.

 - President, WVU (1995-2007)